Welcome to Beaufort Road Surgery

 We have produced this website to provide you with information about the way the Practice is organised and the services that are provided directly by Practice Staff, or by other members of the Primary Health Care Team.
 Services will, by necessity, change from time to time, please do not hesitate to telephone the Practice to check the current position.

 The new, simple and secure way to access a range of NHS services on your smartphone or tablet.
-Use the App to:

 - Check your symptoms

-- Find out what to do when you need help urgently
+- What to do when you need help urgently

-- Book and manage appointments at your GP Surgery
+- Book/Cancel appointments at your GP Surgery

 - Order repeat prescriptions